morkev/THEAS/README.md

 ## Usage
 - Install all the libraries and dependencies.
-- Add your dataset to the "datasets" folder.
+- Add your dataset to the `datasets` folder.
-- In line 6 of class "graph-visualizer.py", instantiate the name of the dataset you just added.
+- In line 6 of class `graph-visualizer.py`, instantiate the name of the dataset you just added.
-  - Should look like this: filename = "datasets/name_of_dataset.csv"
+  - Should look like this: `filename = "datasets/name_of_dataset.csv"`
-- Run class "graph-visualizer.py".
+- Run the class `graph-visualizer.py`.

 ## Output
 ![Screenshot 2023-08-22 193436](https://github.com/morkev/jmars-3d-visualizer/assets/83437383/cb63fc43-7999-43af-bfed-597cd581a4f5)